DiligentGraphics/DiligentEngine/README.md

 Open *DiligentSamples/Android* or *UnityPlugin/Android* folders with Android Studio to build and run the engine samples and Unity emulator on Android.

-## Legacy Build (Deprecated)

-There is a build subdirectory in each project’s directory that contains Visual Studio 2015 project files.
-These files are now deprecated and will be removed in future releases.

-### Win32

-Open [EngineAll.sln](build/Win32/EngineAll.sln) solution file located in [build/Win32](build/Win32) folder, choose the desired configuration and build it.

-### Build Details

-Diligent engine is self-contained and does not have any external dependencies.
-Installing Visual Studio is all that is required to build the engine.

-Tools module references core module and samples module references both core and tools modules.
-The modules must share the same parent directory, otherwise links in the project files will be broken.

-Core module contains several property pages that define common build settings.
-The pages are located in diligentcore\Shared\Build subdirectory and are referenced by every project.

-## Universal Windows Platform

-Navigate to [build/UWP](build/UWP) directory, open [EngineAll.sln](build/UWP/EngineAll.sln) solution file and build the solution for the desired configuration.

 # Samples

 [Sample source code](https://github.com/DiligentGraphics/DiligentSamples)